 The Shibuya Ao no Dokutsu, meaning the ‘Shibuya Blue Cave,' is the closest and most spectacular winter illuminations near Shibuya Station.

 The event started in Nakameguro along the banks of the Meguro River in 2014, and was moved to Shibuya in 2016.
-Due to popular demand, it's now in its second year, and looks set to stay.
+Due to popular demand, it's now in its third year in Shibuya, and looks set to stay.
 Last year the event attracted 2.4 million visitors!

 The Shibuya Ao no Dokutsu sees the zelkova trees along a 800-meter stretch between Shibuya Station (Shibuya Koen Dori) to Yoyogi Park Zelkova Street lit up in a magnificent blue hue, that gives the entire street a tinted glow.
 The number of lights used is estimated to be around 600,000.